ddemidov/cppstokes_benchmarks/README.md

 and the text file containing the number of DOFs corresponding to the velocity field (`u.txt`) for 6 to 7 different problem sizes.

-In order to run the PETSc benchmarks, the systems need to be partitioned.
-This can be done with the provided `partition.cpp`.
-The following example partitions the matrix for 4 MPI processes:

 Build example
 ```sh
 export PETSC_DIR=/home/petsc-3.10.0/petsc-lib